 5. Among executive agencies concerned with national security policy, the most powerful and most effective is the Office of the Secretary of Defense (OSD).
 McNamara developed to the full the potential power latent in that Office.
-Some of what he did undoubtedly deserved criticism.
+Some of what he did undoubtedly deserves criticism.
 In addition to making mistakes in some decisions, he aroused in the services and in Congress hostility which proved costly not only to him but to the Presidents whom he served.
 Nevertheless, consciousness of faults in McNamara's performance should not blind one to his accomplishments, for a Secretary of Defense can now do what he could never do before.
 He can advise the President as to what the defense budget will buy and, to a large extent, ensure that the services carry out the President's wishes.

 Several innovations contributed to this result.
 The most important was acquisition by the Secretary of some degree of budgetary control.
-None of McNamara's predecessors wherewithal to go over service requests item by item and decide rationally which to disapprove and which to recommend to the President.
+None of McNamara's predecessors had been able to do more than set ceilings for each service.
+Now, a Secretary has the wherewithal to go over service requests item by item and decide rationally which to disapprove and which to recommend to the President.
 Tools such as systems analysis and program budgeting have helped him to do this.
 They were especially useful to McNamara in his early days, before the services learned how to adapt the same tools to their own purposes.
 In the long run, the Secretary achieved and preserved a measure of budgetary control not by gimmickry but by matching and excelling the services in their own area of greatest strength-coordinated, detailed, and deep staff work.